 my dear sonny

-and rich man's joke
+and a rich men's joke

-is always funny".
+is always funny."

 Is There a Trace of Happiness in Big Money?

-If we don't do that, money will forever be like a camel on our trip through desert called "our life", with those "best things of life" being like a mirage forever staying on its horizon, unattainable.
+If we don't do that, money will forever be like a camel on our trip through desert called "our life", with those "best things of life" being like a mirage forever staying on its horizon, unreachable.